symfony/symfony-docs/components/cache/adapters/apcu_adapter.rst

 .. tip::

-    Note that this adapters CRUD operations are specific to the PHP SAPI it is running under.
+    Note that this adapter's CRUD operations are specific to the PHP SAPI it is running under.
 This means adding a cache item using the CLI will not result in the item appearing under FPM.
 Likewise, deletion of an item using CGI will not result in the item being deleted under the CLI.